Debbie Reynolds Dead at 84

 And without a doubt, the actress who was such a famous mother in real life had found her niche playing Mom onscreen.

-Reynolds stood out as Kevin Kline's startled yet understanding mother in the hit big-screen comedy In & Out, and she earned an Emmy nomination in 2000 for best guest actress in a comedy series for her turn as Debra Messing's scene-chewing mom in Will & Grace.
+Reynolds stood out as Kevin Kline's startled yet understanding mother in the hit big-screen comedy In & Out, and she earned an Emmy nomination in 2000 for best guest actress in a comedy series for her turn as Debra Messing's scene-chewing mom in Will & Grace, a recurring character on the hit NBC series.

-In 2010 Reynolds did a 15-city concert tour of England, crediting her good genes for her impressive stamina at 77.

-An unrecognizable Reynolds also gave a standout performance as Liberace's elderly mother in the 2013 HBO biopic Behind the Candelabra, starring Michael Douglas as the renowned entertainer.
+Unrecognizable behind a prosthetic nose, Reynolds also gave a standout performance as Liberace's elderly mother in the 2013 HBO biopic Behind the Candelabra, starring Michael Douglas as the renowned entertainer.
+A regular in Vegas as well, Reynolds knew both Liberace, who died in 1987, and his mother, Frances.

 Also in 2013, Reynolds released her memoir Unsinkable, the title a nod to one of her most famous roles.
+In the book, which picked up on her life in the late 1980s, she revealed that she had asked director Mike Nichols if she could audition for the MacLaine role in Postcards.
+Nichols said she wasn't right for the part, to which she replied, "'Excuse me?
+I'm not right to play myself, a part I'd been creating—admittedly unwittingly—for my daughter for a decade?!'"

 Metro Goldwyn Mayer